mohibulkhan786/Laravel-interview-Questions/README.md

 ````

 ### Q4 - What is a Service Provider?
-#### Ans - A central place where Laravel bootstraps services.
-- A Service Provider is the central place where Laravel binds classes into the service container.
+#### Ans - A Service Provider is the central place where Laravel binds classes into the service container.
 They are responsible for bootstrapping all the core services, components such as database connections, queue listeners, event handlers, middleware, routes etc.
 - Laravel loads all service providers listed in the <b>config/app.php</b> file in the providers array during the application bootstrapping process.

 **Why Use a Service Provider?**